Vitamin CPG.

 • Decisions based on product assortment and shelf organization

-• Depth of interaction (view or pick up)
+• Depth of interaction (view or pick up) - Online chat sessions – post-decision

 As a second phase of the virtual ethnography process, after making their shopping decision, the shoppers/respondents participate in online chats with trained moderators.
 During these recorded discussions, they are asked about why they made the shopping choices they did.